 Constant Change

-Most of us understand, at least from a big picture perspective, that Change is Constant.
+Most of us understand, at least from a big-picture perspective, that Change is Constant.
 When it impacts our lives personally, however (in relationships, lifestyles, abilities), it often terrorizes us.
-Most of us don’t like change throwing itself at us without invitation!
+Most of us don’t like change throwing itself at us without an invitation!

 When stuck in patterns of the past—whether that’s “woe is me” or “whoa, it’s me!”—we often assume that everything (good or bad) will always stay the same.
 We forget that transition and modification ebb and flow like the tide.

 Beginnings follow closures.
-But, those new starts aren’t always what we want—being single again due to death or dissolution of a relationship, joblessness when least expected, life-threatening illness in spite of healthy living.
-We didn’t anticipate those closures so beginning anew doesn’t feel like it holds any promise.
+But, those new starts aren’t always what we want—being single again due to death or dissolution of a relationship, joblessness when least expected, or life-threatening illness despite healthy living.
+We didn’t anticipate those closures, so beginning anew doesn’t seem promising.

 Consciousness

-Consciousness is knowledge.
-It offers us the ability to release the old and embrace the new with an awareness that all things of this world end.
-But, this truth is often really difficult because most of us seek stability not change.
+Consciousness is knowledge, allowing us to release the old and embrace the new with an awareness that all things of this world end.
+But this truth can often be acutely challenging because humans typically seek safety and stability, not change, unless it’s a deviation we invited (like a fantastic vacation).

-Living consciously requires living intentionally in the moment—this moment, not the one two hours ago or the one that’s going to happen at 5:00 on Friday.
+Living fully consciously requires living intentionally in the moment—this one right now, not the one that passed two hours ago or the one that will happen at 5:00 on Friday night.

-Everything we do in this life begins with some form of choice (in your formative years most decisions were, obviously, made by someone else).
-Awareness, of how each of those choices—even the seemingly insignificant ones—impacted where you are now, helps you embrace the journey.
+Everything we do in this life begins with some form of choice.
+(In your early formative years, others made most of those decisions for you—some loving and nurturing, others lonely and unbeloved).
+The experiences of either alternative (even the seemingly insignificant ones) impacted where you are now.
+In a perfect world, they would have helped you embrace the journey.

-Living “unconsciously”, where you’re led by thought patterns and emotions that create automatic responses—behaviour, now so ingrained that you probably never actually think about it—robs you of the experience of choosing.
+Living “unconsciously:” being led by thought patterns and emotions that create automatic responses—behaviors now so ingrained that you probably never actually think about them—robs you of the experience of choosing.

 These lyrics for “Turn, Turn, Turn” were taken, almost word-for-word, from Ecclesiastes 3-9: